Korean contemporary artists

 Lee Ufan presented “Open Dimension” at the Hirshhorn Museum & Sculpture Garden, Washington D.C, Usa, from September 27, 2019 to September 13, 2020.
 It was a large installation including 10 sculptures, in the continuation of his Relatum Series.
 It was Lee Ufan's largest outdoor sculpture project in the United States, the first exhibition of his work in Washington DC, and the first time in 45 years that the Hirshhorn Museum had dedicated 4.3 acres, or almost its entire surface, to the work of a single artist.

 Lee Ufan had numerous solo exhibitions around the world including the most recent: 2023 solo exhibition of Lee Ufan, Kukje Gallery, Seoul ; 2022 Lee Ufan « Requiem » in Arles, in the necropolis of Alyscamps, "Response", Hamel Mennour Gallery, Paris

 Lee Ufan, Retrospective at National Art Center,Tokyo (10 August- 7 November 2022)

 Lee Ufan Exhibitions Biography

-A Lee Ufan Foundation should open in Arles, France in 2022.
+A Lee Ufan Foundation opened in Arles, France, in April 2022.
 It is being developed with the participation of architect Tadao Ando.

 HAEGUE YANG is a contemporary Korean artist, a plastic artist, among the most famous of her generation.
 She is especially known for her use of everyday objects in sensory installations.
 She uses various mediums ranging from collage to performance, videos, photographs, sound pieces, installations.
 She became particularly famous for her use of Venetian blinds.